 received numerous San Diego Music Award nominations

 over the years, winning "Best Americana Band" in 2004.

-In summer of 2003, they took the theater stage in the cast of Lambs Players Theater’s musical production “Cotton Patch Gospel,” which ended up as the final musical work of the late Harry Chapin.
-They we're invited to join the legendary Marvin Hamlisch for the San Diego Symphony's Summer Pops concert series in 2010 and performed four sold out shows with them.
+Summer of 2003, they took the theater stage in the cast of Lambs Players Theater’s musical production “Cotton Patch Gospel,” which ended up as the final musical work of the late Harry Chapin.
+They joined the legendary Marvin Hamlisch for the San Diego Symphony's Summer Pops concert series in 2010 and performing four sold out shows.

-San Diego’s professional musical theater world has seen Shawn in many a production taking on roles as an actor, singer, musician, Musical Director and writer.
+San Diego’s professional musical theater world has seen Shawn in many productions taking on roles as an actor, singer, musician, Musical Director and composer.
 He was added as an Associate Artist with Lambs Player’s Theater in 2001 for his collaborations in more than a dozen productions with them.

 In 2019, he composed the music and performed in a Mike Sears play, "How High The Moon" for the LaJolla Playhouse's WOW Festival.
 During the 2020 quarantine, he composed music and performed in "Ancient" for the LaJolla Playhouse's Digital WOW production.
 Ancient was picked up by Broadway on Demand is currently still running on both sites.